NNDB

 COMPANY

-Cable operator, founded 1993 by Jerry Kent and Howard Wood, maintaining 6.2 million customers (4th largest in United States).
+Cable and internet service provider, founded 1993 by Jerry Kent and Howard Wood, maintaining 6.2 million customers (4th largest in United States).

 Official Website: